z3z1ma/dbt-feature-flags/README.md

 The below options are applicable to all clients unless specifically noted otherwise.

-Required env vars:
+**Required env vars:**

 `FF_PROVIDER` - Must be one of above supported providers exactly as shown.
 Defaults to harness if unset out of convenience.
-So to override: FF_PROVIDER=launchdarkly
+So to override that default: FF_PROVIDER=launchdarkly

-`DBT_FF_API_KEY` - your feature flags key.
+`DBT_FF_API_KEY` - your feature flags SDK key.
 Instructions [here](https://docs.harness.io/article/1j7pdkqh7j-create-a-feature-flag#step_3_create_an_sdk_key) to set up a harness key.
 Because of the server-side use case with no client SDKs in play, the Harness free tier can sustain **any size** dbt deployment.
+Alternatively sign up for LaunchDarkly [here](https://launchdarkly.com/start-trial/).

-Optional:
+**Optional:**

 `DBT_TARGET` - this lets you serve different flag evaluations to different targets.
 This variable should be set by the user/server where dbt is running and mostly intuitively correlates to dbt targets but could technically be anything you want to differentiate and serve differently.
 When unset, `default` is the default target value and is also reasonable if differentiating is unimportant

 `DBT_FF_DISABLE` - disable the patch, note that feature_flag expressions will cause your dbt models not to compile until removed or replaced.
 If you have the package as a dependency and aren't using it, you can save a second of initialization

 `DBT_FF_DELAY` - delay before evaluating feature flags, you shouldn't need this but feature flags have a cache that is seeded asynchronously on initialization so a small delay is required to evaluate properly.
-Our default delay is 1s (HARNESS CLIENT ONLY)
+Our default delay is 1s (Harness client only)

 ### Jinja Functions

 These are available *anywhere* dbt jinja is evaluated.
 That includes profiles.yml, dbt_project.yml, models, macros, etc.

-`feature_flag(flag: str)`: Looks for boolean variation flag.
+`feature_flag(flag: str) -> bool`: Looks for boolean variation flag.
 By default returns False.
 Most flags are boolean.
 Will throw RuntimeError if different return type is detected.

-`feature_flag_str(flag: str)`: Looks for string variation flag.
+`feature_flag_str(flag: str) -> str`: Looks for string variation flag.
 By default returns "".
 Will throw RuntimeError if different return type is detected.

-`feature_flag_num(flag: str)`: Looks for number variation flag.
+`feature_flag_num(flag: str) -> float | int`: Looks for number variation flag.
 By default returns 0.
 Will throw RuntimeError if different return type is detected.

-`feature_flag_json(flag: str)`: Looks for json variation flag.
+`feature_flag_json(flag: str) -> dict | list`: Looks for json variation flag.
 By default returns an empty dict {}.
 Will throw RuntimeError if different return type is detected.

 ## Examples